Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-2/index.md

 {{<figure src="3483291c-8353-4583-b388-e0b67277934d" transformation="full">}}Screenshot of the atlassian.com website, November 2018{{</figure>}}

-In contrary to BookStack, Confluence comes with a price tag for the license.
-The **software is offered as a service** (“Cloud”, meaning that Atlassian is running and maintaining the software on their infrastructure) or **as a download for self-hosting** (meaning that you install, run and maintain the software on your infrastructure).
-The software requires more (virtual) hardware resources than BookStack but is available as [Docker image](https://hub.docker.com/r/atlassian/confluence-server/), too.
+Unlike BookStack, Confluence comes with a price tag for the license.
+The **software is offered as a service** (“Cloud”, meaning that Atlassian is running and maintaining the software on its infrastructure) or **as a download for self-hosting** (meaning that you install, run and maintain the software on your infrastructure).
+The software requires more (virtual) hardware resources than BookStack but is available as a [Docker image](https://hub.docker.com/r/atlassian/confluence-server/), too.

 When choosing the <abbr title="Software as a Service">SaaS</abbr> version, Atlassian asks USD10 per month total for the first ten users.
 The self-hosted version is even more affordable; a license for up to ten users costs a one-time total fee of USD10.
 These prices for such high-quality software including vendor support are a steal if you ask me.